SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 - [Parcel](https://parceljs.org/) has no configuration files.
 It has some of the same benefits as webpack and all code bundlers - code splitting, asset bundling (images-videos-CSS (Cascading Style Sheets) styles), efficient DOM-tree shaking to remove inefficient code.
 It claims to be faster than webpack.

-- [Snowpack](https://www.snowpack.dev/) claims to have significant advantages over webpack for front-end.
-Data is cached (saved in memory) so once code is built it is cached forever improving the speed and performance of page reloads, it means instant start-up time of front-end applications and an instant refresh on save - built in bundling for ReactJS - a JavaScript front-end component library, TypeScript a JavaScript superscript and more.
+- [Snowpack](https://www.snowpack.dev/) claims to have significant advantages over webpack for frontend.
+Data is cached (saved in memory) so once code is built it is cached forever improving the speed and performance of page reloads, it means instant start-up time of frontend applications and an instant refresh on save - built in bundling for ReactJS - a JavaScript frontend component library, TypeScript a JavaScript superscript and more.

 ## What are the key functions of a code bundler?